sweng-capstone-group-1/poll-discussion/docs/heroku_and_postgres.md

 #### General Notes
 - to publish the application to Heroku, we push the source code to Heroku
+    - we push the source code from our computers
     - Heroku needs to be setup as a remote on the Git repository (more below)
     - the application must compile
     - note that Heroku only deploys the "master" branch, pushing another branch works, but Heroku will not start it